-New Zealand is a parliamentary democracy under a constitutional monarchy, with British monarch Elizabeth II acting as head of state.
-A governor general, appointed by the Queen on advice from the prime minister, represents the British monarch.
-The prime minister is the head of government and is appointed by the governor general, and is usually the leader of the popularly elected majority party or coalition.
-Jacinda Ardern, leader of the Labour Party, was appointed prime minister in October 2017 following the year’s legislative elections.
+A governor general, appointed by Queen Elizabeth II on advice from the prime minister, represents the British monarch as New Zealand’s ceremonial head of state.
+The prime minister, the head of government, is appointed by the governor general and is usually the leader of the majority party or coalition in the directly elected Parliament.
+Jacinda Ardern, leader of the Labour Party, became prime minister in 2017 following that year’s legislative elections.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 4 / 4

-The 120 members of the unicameral House of Representatives serve three-year terms.
-A mixed-member electoral system combines voting in geographic districts with proportional representation balloting.
-September 2017 parliamentary elections resulted in no single party winning the required 61 votes to form a government.
-Although the National Party took 56 seats, the Labour Party, which won 46 seats, formed a coalition with two smaller parties: New Zealand First, a populist and anti-immigration party that claimed 9 seats, and the Green Party, which took 8 seats.
+The 120 members of Parliament’s single chamber, the House of Representatives, serve three-year terms.
+The mixed electoral system combines voting in geographic districts with proportional representation.
+In the 2017 elections, no single party won the 61 seats required to form a government.
+Although the incumbent National Party led with 56 seats, the Labour Party, which won 46 seats, formed a coalition with two smaller parties: New Zealand First, a populist and anti-immigration party that claimed 9 seats, and the Green Party, which took 8 seats.
 Elections in New Zealand are generally well administered, and their results considered credible.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 4 / 4

-The independent New Zealand Electoral Commission administers elections and referenda, promotes compliance with electoral laws, and provides public education on electoral issues.
+The legal framework supports democratic elections, and it is fairly implemented in practice.
+The independent New Zealand Electoral Commission administers elections and referendums, promotes compliance with electoral laws, and provides public education on electoral issues.

 B. POLITICAL PLURALISM AND PARTICIPATION: 16 / 16